EU jurisdiction · Managed CI/CD · Security-scanned actions

 Standard Git underneath and an open-source core means your exit is a clone away.
 Auditable, not a black box.

 Mirror in from GitHub or GitLab with history, issues and CI intact.
-Move one client project, or all of them.
+Move one stuck project first, or the whole org.

 Every build, in the EU